CodeThread386/OTT/README.md

   <p>
     IEEE BINGE is a responsive, single-page web application designed for browsing movies and TV shows.
     It features a dynamic watchlist, allowing users to add or remove their favorite movies on the fly.
-    This project is built with HTML, CSS, and JavaScript and was developed as a selection project for one of the most prestigious IEEE chapters at my college.
+    This project is built with HTML, CSS, and JavaScript and was developed as a selection project for the Chapter IEEE.
   </p>

   <h2>Table of Contents</h2>